valenber/vite-poc/README.md

 - [ ] renovate bot

 ## Documentation
+- mocking for local development
 - [ ] testing patterns
+  - how to update mocks in tests
+  - you need to wait for data that is being fetched (waitFor method)
 - [ ] project structure
 - [ ] events reporting